joergboe/testframework/doc/manpage.md

 we use here the empty value an consider it as unset property.

+## Reserved Ranges
+Varaible names starting with TTTT_ are reserved for testframework usage.
+These variables are not exported.
+Do not use those names in test case/suite scripts.

 ## Variables Used
-- TTPRN_skip             - Skips the execution of test case preparation, test case execution and test case finalization steps
+- TTPRN_skip            - Skip-Switch: if this varaible not empty, the execution of the actual Test Case variant or Test Suite variant is skipped.
+                          This variable is set by function skip
-- TTPRN_skipIgnore       - If set to true, the skip variable is ignored.
+- TTPRN_skipIgnore      - if this varaible not empty, the skip variable is ignored.

 - STEPS                 - The space separated list or an array of test step commands with local meaning.
 If one command returns an failure (return code != 0), the test execution is stopped